izabelka/100-days-of-code/log.md

 **Today's Progress**: I've tried to add weather icons.
 But it didn't work.
 I change styles directory.

 **Thoughts:** Using someone else's files it's not that easy!

+### Day 16: January 18, 2017

+**Today's Progress**: I've finally added weather icons!
+And they change dynamically according to the current weather.
+I've added background pictures as well, in the json file.

+**Thoughts:** I have been struggling with these icons and json file.
+But I feel like I've learnt a lot and that's good!